Many people masquerade as apostles, but they are false apostles and deceivers. Paul shares the resume of an authentic apostle. [UPDATED]

 in stripes above measure.
 Paul was whipped and tortured for his faith more often than anybody else.

 in deaths often.
 Paul was beaten for his faith and left for dead, more often than anybody else.

 Five times … I received.
 Paul received a near-fatal torture on five separate occasions.
-What was it?
+It goes back to this verse:

 forty stripes minus one.
 There was a terrible way of torturing people.
 It was to whip them 39 times with a scourge.